Live Shipping Estimates - Available Right Now

 Illinois' ports, mainly comprised of inland river and Great Lakes ports, transport over 90 million tons of goods each year across 1,118 miles of navigable waterways.

-• Kaskaskia Regional Port District: Processes over 5 million tons of cargo each year with additional storage capacity.
+• Kaskaskia Regional Port District: This port processes over 5 million tons of cargo each year and has storage facilities for steel coils and fertilizers.

-• Heart of Illinois Regional Port District: Facilitates marine cargo activity through third-party facilities.
+• Heart of Illinois Regional Port District: Although it does not own terminal facilities, it facilitates significant marine cargo activity through third-party facilities in the area.

 Permits and Regulations for Shipping Container Transport in Illinois

-Shipping container transport in Illinois may require local permits for placement on private property.
+Shipping container transport in Illinois requires local permits for placement on private property.
 Depending on weight, overweight licenses from the Illinois Department of Transportation (IDOT) may be necessary.
-Local regulations differ by municipality and can include placement rules, time limits (often around 30 days), and zoning.
-State rules focus on oversize/overweight loads, requiring special permits for non-divisible loads exceeding legal limits.
+Local regulations differ by municipality and can include placement, time limits (e.g., 30 days), and zoning.
+State rules focus on oversize/overweight loads, necessitating special permits for non-divisible loads exceeding weight limits.

 Illinois Local regulations and permits